 There is no real value in dead food, especially meats and they are actually toxic to us.
 Over time, by-products of dead food will accumulate and you will need to do a detox/body cleanse program to feel better.

-Light is captured by photosynthesis and this captured light energy is released again during cellular metabolism of sugar and fat.
+Light is captured by photosynthesis and this captured light energy is released again during the cellular metabolism of sugar and fat.
 (See Sunlight – Can we tap into this source of energy?)

 This electromagnetic radiation is often referred to as an Aura, an indication of life force, chi, or spirit.
 It has been measured by Russian scientists since the 1930s by a method called Kirlian photography.
 I’m not going to fully explain Kirlian photography here, but this sophisticated method of photography shows that there is an electrical field around living things which is destroyed by cooking.
 (11)

 What does this mean when it comes to your diet?
 In a nutshell “eat bright food”.
 If food has a lot of color then it has a lot of light and will give you a lot of energy.
 Colors are indicators of vitamins and minerals, so the more color, the more beneficial nutrients.

 The more colorful the food, the more light it contains, for example, a flower.
 Brightly colored flowers are light-capturing devices and are full of light and fruits emerge from the flower heads on most plants.